XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab2-CreatingWebAPI.md

 Pay extra attention to the `Program.cs` file which contais the .NET Core 3.0 application bootstrapping using the new `Host` class.

 In the `Startup.cs` file add a constructor that has an `IConfiguration` and `IHostEnvironment` parameter and store these in read-only properties.
-First import the configuration library.
+First, import the configuration library.
 ```c#
 using Microsoft.Extensions.Configuration;
 ```